-- The Ubuntu Wiki Network page has links to articles covering more advanced network configuration. - The netplan website has additional examples and documentation. - The netplan man page has more information on netplan. - The systemd-resolve man page has details on systemd-resolve command. - The systemd-resolved man page has more information on systemd-resolved service. - For more information on bridging see the netplan.io examples page and the Linux Foundation's Networking-Bridge page.
+- The Ubuntu Wiki Network page has links to articles covering more advanced network configuration. - The netplan website has additional examples and documentation. - The netplan man page has more information on netplan. - The systemd-resolved man page has more information on systemd-resolved service. - For more information on bridging see the netplan.io examples page and the Linux Foundation's Networking-Bridge page.